zepedrob16/lbaw1742/artefacts/artefact-8/artefact-8.md

 ### 1.1.
 Implemented User Stories

-> Identify the user stories that were implemented in the prototype.

 | User Story reference | Name                   | Priority                   | Description                   |
 | -------------------- | ---------------------- | -------------------------- | ----------------------------- |
 | US12                 | Login                  | high                       | As an Visitor, I want to authenticate into the system, so that I can access privileged information. |